chsclarke/NodeJs-Endpoint-Example/README.md

 >> Retrieiving data @ ID: 1
 ```

-a successful hit to the endpoint will return `75`, a mock temp.
+A successful hit to the endpoint will return a mock temp as JSON object.
+An unsuccessful hit will return an error in JSON format as well.

 ### Creating Docker Image from Dockerfile